alex-tdrn/zmk-config/README.md

  - most math symbols are on the inner index column of keys, with the equal sign being on the homerow middle + ring finger combo. this makes common `*=`, `-=`, `/=` etc bigrams more comfortable to type when programming, by avoiding using the same finger for both symbols. the only symbols from this category that are not on the inner column are the logical operators `~`, and `^`
  - sentence/statement ending punctuation symbols are all on the top row
  - quotation symbols that normally appear in pairs are all (except for `'` in prose) on the ring + pinky column of combos
  - the 4 bracket types are arranged in a rectangle, typed with the 3 strongest fingers: index, middle, and ring.
-The angle brackets and the square brackets are placed on the two stronger combos of the four (index + middle finger), since the square brackets are regulary used in vim for 'prev/next' jumps, and the angle brackets double as mathematical operators as well.
+The angle brackets and the square brackets are placed on the two stronger combos of the four (index + middle finger), since the square brackets are regularly used in vim for 'prev/next' jumps, and the angle brackets double as mathematical operators as well.
 Also, the `->` bigram is extremely common in C++
  .
- - `_` and `\` receive the most comfortable combo position, since they are among the most common symbols accross all the programming languages I use.
+ - `_` and `\` receive the most comfortable combo position, since they are among the most common symbols across all the programming languages I use.
 The need to manually type `_` may be reduced in the future by implementing something like [x-case with `_` replacing `space`](https://github.com/andrewjrae/kyria-keymap/tree/e3ad77dc4d48b8e6a842c9136c76c1021ab5976b#x-case).
 If that proves viable I'll reconsider this symbol arrangement

 ### Autopair
 Bracket and quotation symbols have `autopair` functionality on hold with the following behaviors: